 Fresh raccoon droppings are dark in color.
 Over time, they become less dark, oftentimes a shade of gray.

-One of the more unique features associated with raccoon droppings stem from the fact that as a species this type of animal has poor digestion.
+One of the more unique features associated with raccoon droppings stems from the fact that as a species this type of animal has poor digestion.
 Thus, unlike other animals that you might find around your house, the feces associated with raccoons will include undigested bits of whatever the animals have been eating.

 Finally, when it comes to the physical attributes of raccoon droppings, these feces can be particularly malodorous.
-Raccoon feces tend to emit a stronger, more pungent odor than is the case with droppings from other animals you might encounter near your home, including rats, mice, and squirrels.
+Raccoon feces tend to emit a stronger, more pungent odor that is the case with droppings from other animals you might encounter near your home, including rats, mice, and squirrels.

 Raccoons Establish Latrines